kcotrinam/movieLife/README.md

 3. If it required: `bundle update`.
 4. Migrate the database: `rails db:create`.
 5. Migrate the database: `rails db:migrate`.
+6. Migrate the database: `rails db:seed`.
-6. If required run: `yarn install`, and repeate the step 4.
+7. If required run: `yarn install`, and repeate the step 4.
-7. Start the application : `rails server`.
+8. Start the application : `rails server`.
-8. To Stop the application : Press `Ctrl + c`
+9. To Stop the application : Press `Ctrl + c`

 ## 📝 How to use the application?